 Short-term Care Quality

-Additionally, we awarded this facility a B+ in our short-term care category.
-This is one of our better grades.
-In the area of short-term care, we seek to evaluate indicators of a facility's rehabilitation.
-We analyze a nursing home's skilled nursing services, including the ones performed by registered nurses and physical therapists.
-Unfortunately, we were not able to find registered nurse or physical therapy staffing data for this facility.
-The final statistic we considered in this area is the percentage of residents who were able to leave the facility and return to the community.
-We discovered that 6 percent of this facility's patients returned home.
+This facility received a favorable short-term care rating this year.
+We gave them a strong grade in that category, with a B+.
+In the category of short-term care, we endeavor to qualify measures of a facility's rehabilitation.
+We assess the facility's skilled nursing services, including the ones performed by registered nurses and physical and occupational therapists.
+It does not appear that this facility provided data regarding its registered nurse or physical therapy staffing.
+The final item we looked at in this category is the percentage of residents that were able to return home from the nursing home.
+We found that 6 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.

 Does this page answer your questions about Cypress Meadows Post-Acute?